Estate planning – one of the most important aspects of financial planning

 - Fill up a form from the Office of Public Guardian.
 From now till 31 August 2020, the LPA application fee is waived for the most common LPA option (Form 1).

 - Engage a certificate issuer to sign as a witness and certify that you understand the implication of an LPA.
 A certificate issuer could be an accredited medical practitioner, a practicing lawyer, or a registered psychiatrist.
 The average fee charged by an accredited practitioner is about $50.

 - Send the form and certificate back to the Office of Public Guardian for registration.
 If there are no valid objections in the six-week waiting period, your LPA will be registered.
 The stamp of the Office of Public Guardian will be impressed on the registered LPA.
 The Office of Public Guardian will send it back to you for safekeeping.

 We can come to the end of the 6-part series on Financial Planning for the Merdeka Generation.
 I hope that this series has given you some ideas on how to prepare for your retirement with greater confidence.

-Eddy Cheong, CFP is Chief Advisory Officer of MoneyOwl.
+Eddy Cheong, CFP® was the Chief Advisory Officer of MoneyOwl.